kkarbowiak/cpp-argparse/tutorial/readme.md

 ### Pay attention to types

-When you want to use default values, choices, or const values in conjunction with types other that `std::string`, please remember to also specify the argument type and then retireve this same exact type (`types.cpp`):
+When you want to use default values, choices, or const values in conjunction with types other that `std::string`, please remember to also specify the argument type and then retrieve this same exact type (`types.cpp`):
 ```c++
 #include "argparse.h"
 #include <iostream>